 Having an updated last will and testament is more important than ever, especially now.
 However, a will that is poorly created or not frequently updated can be vulnerable to contestation.
 What is contestation?
 It is the formal objection to a will’s (or trust’s) validity because it either: a) doesn’t reflect the wishes of the person who created the will, or b) because the will does not meet legal standards.

 Will contests should be avoided at all costs.
 Not only can a contest derail your final wishes, but it can also rapidly deplete your estate and wreak emotional havoc on the family members left behind.
 Fear not.
 With proper planning, you can prevent that from happening.
 We hope you understand that knowing an experienced attorney who focuses attention on healthcare issues, estate planning and probate is very important.
-If, after you read this, you have questions, contact attorney Brandon Erickson at O’Keeffe O’Brien Lyson Foss in Fargo – 701-235-8000.
+If, after you read this, you have questions, contact attorney Brandon Erickson at O’Keeffe O’Brien Lyson Attorneys in Fargo – 701-235-8000.

 Who can contest a will?

 Will contests are usually brought on by individuals (could be family members, close friends, or business partners) who believe they have been wrongly disinherited.
 However, not all of your family or friends have the ability to contest your will in court.
 They must have legal “standing” to file a lawsuit.
 Standing means that a person involved in a lawsuit will be personally affected by the outcome of the case.

 The following people have the ability to contest a will in probate court:

 If a will is successfully contested, then the court will declare the will invalid and “throw it out.”
 If there is a previous will, then the court will abide by those terms.
 If there are no other estate planning documents, the state’s laws of intestacy will decide who inherits what property.
 As you might expect, this can be a disastrous outcome for your intended beneficiaries.